Law Enforcement IT & Security

 Trigger: Vendor issue impacts a key operational workflow.

-First Response: Execute contingency routing, assign owner for vendor command path, and communicate operational impact.
+First response: Execute contingency routing, assign owner for vendor command path, and communicate operational impact.

 Stabilization: Validate restoration quality, clear backlogs in controlled sequence, and refine fallback procedures.